hadley/adv-r/Introduction.md

 In the remainder of the introduction, I will give a very quick revision of the basic skills that you already posses.

+## Programming styles in R

+### Functional

+* First class functions
+* Pure functions: a goal, not a prerequisite
+* Recursion: no tail call elimination.
+Slow
+* Lazy evaluation: but only of function arguments.
+No infinite streams
+* Untyped

+### Object oriented

+* Has three distinct OO frameworks built in to base.
+And more available in add on packages.
+Two of the OO styles are built around generic functions, a style of OO that comes from lisp.

 ## Basics

 ### Data structures